quincyleung/rabble/REFERENCES.md

 saying the field subrabble is required when I make a POST request?".
 It instructed me to mark the field as read-only in my PostSerializer so the DRF doesn't expect it in the request body.

+--Homework #5--
+Task 1-2: Creating Factories and Writing tests for CRUD views I used ChatGPT to help me debug issues related to generating unique fake data using the Faker library in my factory classes.
+Specifically, I asked: "How can I generate a unique subrabble names for a Django model using factory?"
+ChatGPT suggested using a Sequence (eg. name = Sequence(lambda n: f"subrabble-{n}")) to avoid unique constraint errors during batch creation.